A Homoerotic Plot in Ancient Egyptian Literature: Pharaoh Pepi II Neferkare and General Sasenet

 The Tale’s Plot: Key Episodes

-“Then he, Tjeti, noticed His Majesty, the King of Upper and Lower Egypt Nefer-ka-Ra, who had gone out alone for a walk, with no one at all with him.
+“Then he, Tjeti, noticed: His Majesty, the King of Upper and Lower Egypt Nefer-ka-Ra, who had gone out alone for a walk, with no one at all with him.
 Tjeti withdrew before the king, not letting him see him.
 Tjeti, son of Henet, stopped and thought: ‘If this is so, then the rumors that he goes out at night are true.’
 Then Tjeti, son of Henet, followed this god [the pharaoh], not letting his heart reproach him, in order to observe his (that is, the king’s) every deed.

-Then he [the pharaoh] reached the house of the general Sasenet.
+Then he [the pharaoh] reached the house of General Sasenet.
 He threw a brick, stamping with his foot.
 Then a ladder was lowered to him, and he climbed up.
 Meanwhile, Tjeti, son of Henet, waited until His Majesty came out.
 After His Majesty had done what he wished to do with him (that is, with the general), he went to his palace, with Tjeti behind him.
 Only after His Majesty reached the Great House [the palace] — may he live, be healthy, and be prosperous — did Tjeti go home.”

 — The Tale of Tjeti, Son of Henet (Middle Kingdom): the episode of the pharaoh’s nighttime meeting with Sasenet

-The formula “to do what one wants with someone” in the ancient Egyptian language had an explicitly sexual meaning.
+The formula “to do what one wants with someone” in the ancient Egyptian language had an unambiguous sexual meaning.
 Comparable expressions appear, for example, in texts describing the union of gods and queens in the “Birth Cycle” of the Eighteenth Dynasty.
 This passage may parody earlier works that have not survived, or it may allude to ritual love-unions that were traditionally described in a restrained manner.

 — The Tale of Tjeti, Son of Henet (Middle Kingdom), a description of repeated nightly visits